jeffpar/lonedissent/_pages/transcripts/pre-1955/README.md

 The focus here is on cases that don't have an audio recording (i.e, pre-1955 cases), since [The Oyez Project](https://www.oyez.org) already does a fine job providing unofficial transcripts of all tape-recorded cases argued since October 1955.

-See [Transcripts](/transcripts/) for further discussion.
+See our post on [The Supreme Court Library](/blog/2019/03/02/) for further discussion.

 ## October Term 1924